javascript-tutorial/en.javascript.info/1-js/04-object-basics/06-constructor-new/article.md

 */!*
 ```

+That can be used inside the function to know whether it was called with `new`, "in constructor mode", or without it, "in regular mode".

-That can be used to allow both `new` and regular calls to work the same.
-That is, create the same object:
+We can also make both `new` and regular calls to do the same, like this:

 ```js run
 function User(name) {